 Eurocopter AS.332M-1 Super Puma (T-312) departing Meiringen in October 2005.

-Left to right: AS.332M-1 Super Puma's (T-321 and T-312)
+Left to right: AS.332M-1 Super Puma's (T-321 and T-312).

 Two AS.332M-1 Super Puma's (T-325 and T-312) set off for Axalp to collect the VIP's at then end of the show.

 The first of 12 AS.532UL Cougars (Swiss Air Force designation is TH98) were delivered from 2002.
-1 example (T-331) is equipped for VIP transport and normally resides at Bern, Belp airfield, the rest are used for general transport duties.
+One example (T-331) is equipped for VIP transport and normally resides at Bern, Belp airfield, the rest are used for general transport duties.

 The serials run from T-331 to T-342.